 Aspirations

-In line with our We CARE Ethos, pushing ambition to enable all students to aspire is part of everyone’s role at school.
-Every student at Hatch End High School is encouraged and supported to set their sights high and broaden their ambitions, regardless of their background or individual circumstances.
+Ambition is one of our We CARE values because every student at Hatch End High School is encouraged and supported to set their sights high and broaden their ambitions, regardless of their background or individual circumstances.
+We understand that ambition requires drive and determination, and we actively teach our students the strategies needed to be successful.

-Below are two examples of events that may take place as part of the programme.
+Below are some examples of events and initiatives that take place:

 Brilliant Club